A good rule to follow, “The further from the beach, the less everything costs”

 By withdrawing your maximum, (the machine will show amounts in pesos and a few are restricted to 4,000 pesos) you get the best exchange rate after your bank charge.
 The ATM machines add a small charge (you may see a screen saying that there is a peso charge,).

 Note.
-Make sure your PIN is four digits and tell your bank you’ll be using the card in Mexico, or they may put a ‘Hold’ on it.
+Make sure to tell your bank you’ll be using the card in Mexico, or they may put a ‘Hold’ on it.

 ATMs are now even more important with some banks not exchanging US$.

 When arriving at the airport, after customs and the infamous timeshare trap, you will find several ATM machines.
-Getting pesos here to pay for your taxi will save you money.
+Getting pesos here to pay for your taxi will save you money, the taxi booths will take dollars, but at a very low exchange rate.

 Credit Cards are accepted at mostly high end stores and restaurants, but the stores will often give a discount for cash, as the CC costs them a fee.